Burnout or Just Tired? Here's How to Tell the Difference

 Burnout doesn't arrive.
 It accumulates.

-There's no single breaking point, usually.
+There's usually no single breaking point.

 I'd stopped caring about the business – genuinely stopped caring, which is a dangerous place to be when the business is what funds everything else you do.
 I had decision paralysis over the most basic things.
 I felt pathetic for struggling when I'd handled hard things before.

 That last part matters.
 The people who tend to get hit hardest by burnout are often the ones who have successfully juggled a lot for a long time.
 The over-achievers, if we're being blunt.
-People who are good at pushing through.
+People who are usually so good at pushing through.

 That capacity becomes the very thing that works against you, because you push through the early warning signs the same way you've pushed through everything else.